WheelFate/devops-quartile-analysis-project/README.md

         ```excel
         =B3-B1
         ```
         *Enter this into an empty cell, for example, cell B4.
-This formula assumes you placed Q1 in B1 and Q3 in B3.
+This formula assumes you placed the Q1 calculation in cell B1 and the Q3 calculation in cell B3.
 If you put them in different cells, update `B3` and `B1` to match their actual locations.*

     You will now see the calculated quartile values.